 The gathering was followed by fire-matic services and a memorial mass, that was held at the Sacred Heart Church located in Suffern, NY.

 Charlie re-enlisted in the Marine Corps, after the Persian Gulf War broke out in 1991.

 Charlie believed that true patriotism meant flying the American flag, not only in front of their home, but wherever the family came to rest on camping trips and even jaunts to the beach.

 “Charlie was attentive to the little things that keep love alive.”

 He loved both the Yankees in baseball and the Giants in football with equal exuberance.
 Charlie even preserved the hole he punched in his basement ceiling while celebrating the Yankees’ World Series victory over the Mets.

-Calixto’s wife Marie, remembers the New York City Firefighter as “Attentive to the little things that keep love alive” whether it was taking days off for activities with their three young children, or showing up with flowers when she did not expect them.
+Calixto’s wife; Marie, remembers the NY City Firefighter as “Attentive to the little things that keep love alive” whether it was taking days off for activities with their three young children, or showing up with flowers when she did not expect them.
 “Charlie always wanted to do things the right way,” Mrs. Anaya said.

-When they were married in 1990 in a simple civil service, Charlie insisted that they begin saving for the big church wedding her parents could not afford.
-Six months later, they marched down the aisle of St. Rita’s Roman Catholic Church, located in Brooklyn, NY.
+They were married in 1990, in a simple civil service.
+Charlie insisted they begin saving for the big church wedding her parents could not afford.
+Six months later, they walked down the aisle of St. Rita’s Roman Catholic Church, in Brooklyn, NY.